nuxeo/doc.nuxeo.com-content/src/nxdoc/getting-started/tracks/discover-nuxeo-platform-apis/setting-up-your-nuxeo-environment.md

 ## Content of the Getting Started Addon

-The addon brings the following document types:
+Once installed, the addon brings the following document types:
 {{! multiexcerpt name='studio_configuration_desc'}}
 - The portfolio document type (`BCPortfolio`) holds the contracts of a customer.
 Its holds properties about the customer: the company name, industry and size, and the customer's juridical contact information.
 - The contract document type (`BCContract`) have several properties: an owner (an application user), some dates (signature, start, expiration dates), a type, an amount.
 It inherits customer information from its portfolio.